What is battery corrosion?

 How do I clean battery corrosion?

 If you’re already seeing battery corrosion, you should dispose of the batteries normally and clean any residual “white stuff” from the Hub to prevent further damage.
+We do not recommend cleaning battery corrosion from the Hub with water.
 For general information and cleaning tips for alkaline batteries, please see the following resources:

 - Duracell: How do I clean up after a battery leak?